-Between 1998 and 2001 he settled in Baltimore, USA, studying at the Peabody Conservatory of the John Hopkins University.
-In 2002 he became the first Spanish musician – – selected, admitted and awarded with the “Bruno Walter” scholarship at the New York Juilliard School of Music, studying with maestros such as Otto Werner Mueller, Charles Dutoit or Yuri Temirkanov.
+After finishing his piano degree at the Peabody Conservatory of the John Hopkins University, he became the first Spaniard awarded with the “Bruno Walter” scholarship for orchestra conducting, to study at the Juilliard School of Music with important conductors such as Otto Werner Mueller, Charles Dutoit or Yuri Temirkanov.

 In 2002 he founded the Ciudad de Gijón Symphony Orchestra and in 2013 the Barbieri Symphony Orchestra, becoming the artistic director and principal conductor of both institutions.

 He has more than a dozen published CDs, recorded for prestigious labels as NAXOS or Warner Music Spain, among others.